Vaa3D/vaa3d_tools/hackathon/SGuo/imPreProcess/README.md

 | --b_do_bf  | whether or not conduct bilateral filter during the enhancement, 1 yes, 0 no | 1 |
 | --b_do_fft  | whether or not conduct high-pass filter during the enhancement, 1 yes, 0 no | 1 |

+  Note: The parameters should be specified in order as listed above.
+A typical example to run the command in Window OS with the parameter specification is as following:

+             vaa3d_msvc.exe /x imPreProcess.dll /f im_enhancement /i 17109_4142.778_1929.072_2794.948.v3draw /o 17109_4142.778_1929.072_2794.948_pre.v3draw /p 3 3 1 35 3 25 1 1

 ## <a name="FAQ"></a>FAQ

     If you have questions, please check the documentations on the Vaa3D website: http://vaa3d.org, and the wiki pages: https://github.com/Vaa3D/Vaa3D_Wiki/wiki/.

     You could find answers of FAQs and submmit your questions using the following help forum: https://www.nitrc.org/forum/forum.php?forum_id=1553.